Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Details of Volatility Neural Process

 \subsection{Model Architecture}

-To address the set-to-function regression task defined within our meta-learning framework, we propose the Volatility Neural Process (VolNP) model which is a variant of the Attentive Neural Process \citep{kim2019attentive}.
+To address the set-to-function regression task defined within our meta-learning framework, we propose the Volatility Neural Process (VolNP), a variant of the Attentive Neural Process \citep{kim2019attentive}.
+We implement meta-learning and transfer learning as follows: meta-learning learns a procedure across days, while transfer learning injects a structural prior via SABR pre-training and adapts it via market fine-tuning.
 The following describes how the model processes the inputs for a single task.
 Such a task consists of a context set \(\mathcal{D}_{C}\) and a set of target coordinates \(\mathcal{X}_{T}\).
 For notational simplicity, we will use these symbols throughout this subsection to refer to the inputs of a single forward pass of the model.

-The model is an encoder-decoder architecture (see Figure \ref{volnp}) with attention mechanisms, designed to effectively model the complex interactions within a set of context points and reason about target predictions.
+The model is an encoder-decoder architecture (cf. Figure \ref{volnp}) with attention mechanisms, designed to effectively model the complex interactions within a set of context points and reason about target predictions.